-Luang Prabang, is one of the most popular tourist destination in Laos.
-Thanks to its UNESCO World Heritage town tag, it is rightly developed into sustainable tourism hotspot.
-The town which is hub for adventure sports, spiritual tourism, culture, food and nature tourism does all that keeping sustainability in mind.
-Responsible tourism in Luang Prabang is seen in each activity, hotel, cafe as well as in town infrastructure.
-Here are some of the initiatives taken by Luang Prabang Tourism, Local hotels, restaurants and the community which are worth applauding that the tourists should know of and respect in safeguarding it.
+Sustainable tourism in Luang Prabang is seen in each activity, hotel, cafe as well as in town infrastructure.
+Here are some of the initiatives taken by Luang Prabang tourism board, local hotels, restaurants and the community which are worth applauding that the tourists should know of and respect in safeguarding it.

-1) Refill My Bottle initiative
+Refill My Bottle initiative

-As a part of sustainable tourism in Luang Prabang, most hotels and cafes to promote the use of refillable bottles.
+As a part of sustainable tourism in Luang Prabang, most hotels and cafes promote the use of refillable bottles.
 Cold, filtered water is kept at reception/ lobby areas which are easily accessible to tourists and can be filled.
 Some eateries even offer a small discount if you bring your own coffee cup.

 Thanks to the efforts of the German development agency, GIZ, there are even maps put up in various tourist areas which shows places that offer free water stations.

-2) Say No to Plastic straws
+Say No to Plastic straws

 You can easily buy these straws in the local night market as well.

-3) Discourage use of single use plastic
+Discourage the use of single-use plastic

 Whether you stay in a hostel or luxury hotel, the toiletries offered to you will be in a reusable basket or jute pouch.
 And you cannot stop yourself from falling in love with these small gestures and the attention to details they offer.

-4) Grow Local, Eat Local
+Grow Local, Eat Local

 This is a mantra, quite religiously followed in Luang Prabang.
 Rather than importing items, the local community is employed in producing fresh products, herbs and spices which are used across the town.
 One can easily shop for local produce or eat them after cooking, sold in the morning and night markets of the town.